-Today there is quite a number of progressive projects that would benefit greatly from formalizing identity on the Internet.
+Today there is quite a number of progressive projects that would benefit greatly from formalizing people on the Internet.
 It could allow for democratic voting and fair value distribution, free speech platforms without abuse, and privacy-preserving authentication.
 Neither government nor biometrics, neither social login nor SSI are able to cover all the essential criteria: uniqueness, humanity, anonymity, decentralization, and independence of the third party (read more here).

 Let us see how Idena works and meets the suggested identity criteria.